-9 DISCUSSION
+DISCUSSION

-We use this section to summarize our findings in users' geographical exploration patterns and user engagement in four different aspects.
+We use this chapter first to discuss some limitations to this thesis (Chapter 7.1).
+After that, we summarize our findings in users' geographical exploration patterns and user engagement in four different aspects (Chapter 7.2).
 Note that here we present the correlation between user behaviors and examined features, not causal relationships.
-After that, we discuss the potential applications of our findings.
+Finally, we discuss the potential applications of our findings (Chapter 7.3).